codefellows-seattle-javascript-401d23/16-19-auth/src/README.md

-# Lab 17 Bearer Authorization
+# Lab 19 AWS integration
 This lab introduces bearer authorization and token access to restricted access paths.